ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/delete.rst

 Delete Group Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^

-To add an attribute to a Group, use the following format:
+To delete an attribute from a Group, use the following format:

 .. code::

-    DELETE /v2/groups/{groupType}/{groupId}/attributes/{attributeID}
+    DELETE /v2/groups/{groupType}/{groupId}/attributes/{attributeId}

 For example, if you wanted to delete the attribute with ID 54321 from the threat with the ID 12345, you would use the following query: